roolebo/tianocore.github.io/NetworkPkg-Getting-Started-Guide.md

 EFI_TCP4_PROTOCOL
 EFI_TCP6_PROTOCOL
 ```

-	1. There are two TCP drivers in EDK II, either Tcp4Dxe or TcpDxe could be used, but they should not be used at the same time.
+Note: There are two TCP drivers in EDK II, either Tcp4Dxe or TcpDxe could be used, but they should not be used at the same time.
-		* Tcp4Dxe (MdeModulePkg/Universal/Network/Tcp4Dxe/Tcp4Dxe.inf) only support IPv4
-		* TcpDxe (NetworkPkg/TcpDxe/TcpDxe.inf) support both IPv4 and IPv6.

 * **NetworkPkg/Dhcp6Dxe** - DHCP6 driver, which produces
 ```